tl212/machineLearning101/README.md

-## ML-1 | machineLearning101 - A simple way to process Linear Regressionn
+## ML-X | machineLearning101 - A simple way to learn ML

 ### Summary